This pastina soup recipe is one of my favorite comfort foods.

 - Use homemade broth; it will give the pastina more flavor.

-- The right proportion of broth to pastina, The basic rule is 40 grams of pastina to 250 ml of broth.
+- The right proportion of broth to pasta: The basic rule is 40 grams of pasta to 250 ml of broth.

 - If you have leftover parmesan rind, don’t throw it away; add it while cooking the pastina.

-This a great idea for using leftover rotisserie chicken.
-It will give a special flavor to your pastina – delicious tender chicken with every scoop.
+Add chicken: This is a great idea for using leftover rotisserie chicken.
+It will give an extra flavor to your pastina.

-Potatoes, celery, carrot, onion, zucchini.
+Add more vegetables: Potatoes, celery, carrots, onions, and zucchini.
 You can add the vegetables you like best.

-Let them cook in the broth, when they have softened you can add the pastina.
+Let them cook in the broth; you can add the pastina when they have softened.

-You can also blend the vegetables before adding the pastina, for a super creamy dish.
+For a super creamy dish, you can also blend the vegetables before adding the pastina.

-Prepare a classic version of the dish based on vegetable broth and pastina; when it is ready and still very hot, pour an egg directly into the pot, which you will beat with a fork until it becomes solid.
+Start by using vegetable broth and pastina.
+Once the soup is ready and hot, crack an egg directly into the pot and beat it with a fork until it becomes solid.

-Add some pink pepper and a leek cut into thin strips.
-When the base is ready, strain it and add the fish and pastina.
+Add some pink pepper and thinly sliced leek to the stock.
+Once the base is ready, strain it and add the fish and pastina.

 Storage